 When to Visit Seattle

-Because of its location on the Northwest coast, summers will generally be the best time of year to visit when planning a paddling trip.
-Seattle is a very, very rainy city.
+Because of its location on the Northwest Coast, summer will generally be the best time of year to visit if you plan to go kayaking in the Seattle area.
+This city is a very, very rainy city.
 July and August are the driest months and likely the best times to visit.

 Weather in Seattle